juyal-ahmed/web-scraper/README.md

 6. Then loop it whole and get the content by getValueByTagName again to make the filnal array of grid data.
 7. Thats' all

-Conclusion: Some example files are coming very soon for PHP and ASP web scraping.
-However, for some quick other examples you can follow here http://codeatomic.com/page-scraping-on-php/

 Thanks